Walter Eric Spear: Awards and honours

-Walter Spear's archives are held by Archive Services, University of Dundee.
+Spear's archives are held by Archive Services, University of Dundee.
 As well as including academic works by Spear and notes for talks and lectures, they include Spear's ‘Scientific Curiosities and Absurdities’ file which features some of the more unusual correspondence Spear received.

 Personal

-His mother, born Eva Reineck, was the daughter of a Lutheran pastor: she became well-known in Frankfurt and a professional violinist and teacher.
-He himself inherited a seventeenth century Italian ‘cello while still a boy.
-He had received 'cello lessons from the age of 8, and was a talented amateur cellist throughout his adult life.
-His father, David Spear, was a graphic artist who later became a pioneering photographer.
+Spear's mother was a professional violinist and teacher.
+Spear inherited a 17h century Italian cello while a boy and received cello lessons from the age of 8.
+He was an amateur cellist throughout his life.
+His father, David Spear, was a graphic artist who later became a photographer.

-Walter Spear was survived by his widow, born Hilda D. King, whom he had married in Middlesex in 1952, by the couple's two daughters and by their grandchildren.
+Spear was survived by his widow, born Hilda D. King, whom he had married in Middlesex in 1952, by the couple's two daughters and their children.